kurtlenfesty/devopsy-root/README.md

 # Issues

 Issues are tracked with a public Trello board (so you can see how issues are tracked).
-It can be viewed at (Kurt Lenfesty Portfolio)[https://trello.com/b/2dOLxwYu/kurt-lenfesty-portfolio-2018].
+It can be viewed at [Kurt Lenfesty Portfolio 2018](https://trello.com/b/2dOLxwYu/kurt-lenfesty-portfolio-2018).

 ## Streams of work